-3.9 The Council will advertise all new applications on a weekly basis in at least one local newspaper (in accordance with Section 41 of the Planning Act (Northern Ireland) 2011 and Section 8 of the Planning (General Development Procedure) Order (Northern Ireland) 2015).
-The Mid Ulster Mail and Tyrone Courier are the publications used by Mid Ulster Council.
+3.10 The Council will advertise all new applications on a weekly basis in at least one local newspaper circulating in Mid Ulster District (in accordance with Section 41 of the Planning Act (Northern Ireland) 2011 and Section 8 of the Planning (General Development Procedure) Order (Northern Ireland) 2015).
 The weekly list of all new applications received by the Council can also be viewed on our website www.midulstercouncil.org.
 The advertisement will advise that any representations that are made should be received within 14 days of the publication.
 This will assist in the efficient processing of the application, however, material representations will be considered up until a decision on the proposal is reached.